snoyberg/snoyman.com/content/posts/economic-argument-functional-programming.md

 We like to lament bad practices in our industry.
 Or that software is too complex.
 Or many other things.
 They all may be true.
 But they are _symptoms_.
 Let's do the same kind of basic analysis I just applied to slow software.
 Companies are typically buying software these days based on feature sets.
 Or nice UI/UX.
 There is usually some quality bar we need to pass to make the software tolerable.
 But typically, that's as far as things go in analyzing software.

 So when you go back to your CEO and say "our app is unstable," the completely fair follow-up question is once again "so what?"
 And here's the sad part: there may not be market forces available today to force higher quality into most software.
-The Apollo machines had such famously high software quality because the cost of a bug was _massive_: lots of money and even human lives wasted because of a bug.
+The Apollo missions had such famously high software quality because the cost of a bug was _massive_: lots of money and even human lives wasted because of a bug.
 Therefore, the cost of writing software correctly was warranted by the risks inherent to the project.

 How do we change this?
 It's actually pretty hard.
 It would require finding market forces that reward companies that produce more reliable software.
 This may come down to figuring out a better marketing message.
 Can you go to market with a less-featured piece of software with the claim "yeah, but it's less buggy!"
 Will people use it?
-Can you convince common review site, or corporate magazines, or whatever purchasers tend to read, to start making software bugginess a key ingredient in their analysis?
+Can you convince common review sites, or corporate magazines, or whatever purchasers tend to read, to start making software bugginess a key ingredient in their analysis?

+One possible approach is instituting legal responsibility for bugs.
+If a company can be sued due to losses incurred by a bug in software it purchased, it may put pressure on providers of software to increase quality.

 Personally, I think the world would be a better place if we could make that happen.
 But unlike features or flashy UI, it's much harder to analyze software reliability in a 1 hour session.

+Important quote:

+> u gotta 10x harder otherwise some young code wyzyrd is gonna eat your lunch by deploying a modern serverless webapp that can auto$cale to the moon in a lambo - Dr. Joseph Kachberg

 ## Functional programming